 1. Dr. Boom

-Dr. Boom was possible the strongest legendary card to be created and released in the game.
+Dr. Boom was possibly the strongest legendary card to be created and released in the game.
 Dr. Boom is a 7 mana 7/7 minion that summons two additional 1/1 mechs that deal 1-4 damage to random enemies when they die.

 That gave Dr. Boom so much value and made him a must-have card in any deck.
 Even players with a very small collection would save their dust in order to craft Dr. Boom, he was just that good of a card.